orangekame3/mk/README.md

 ## Features

-**Interactive Interface**: Browse and select from available `make` commands using arrow keys or filter by typing.
+- **Interactive Interface**: Browse and select from available `make` commands using arrow keys or filter by typing.
+- **Documentation**: View the description of each command to understand its purpose and usage.

 ## Installation